sylwiavargas/SEC-Snacks/sec-messages/mod1.md

 ===
 ##  Week 2 Day 1

+### Morning
+:sparkles: :sparkles: :sparkles: OUR COHORT NAME POLL IS OPEN! :sparkles: :sparkles: :sparkles:
+Vote today for the first round: https://www.polltab.com/bracket-poll/ltoH3lFsb8
+:bangbang: Vote for your favorites in each of the pairs. :bangbang:
+Remember, this name will represent you for the next 14 weeks and until eternity!
+@channel

 ### If / else
 Hey folks!
 Something I noticed many people do but is redundant is the following code:
 ```ruby